Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 “This top-down approach definitely feels like reverting back to colonial times,” Jacobs said.

-The pandemic has upended the economic fortunes for billions of people across the globe, exacerbating existing inequalities and creating new ones.
+The pandemic has upended the economic fortunes of billions of people worldwide, exacerbating existing inequalities and creating new ones.
 In the case of Sint Maarten and the other Dutch autonomous islands in the Caribbean — Aruba and Curaçao — the economic upheaval has gone far further.

-Sweeping demands from Holland in exchange for millions of dollars-worth of emergency aid are threatening to shift the balance of power between the former empire and its ex-colonies, reimposing the kind of oversight that the islanders thought they had left behind when they gained autonomy within the Kingdom of the Netherlands in 2010.
+Broad demands from Holland in exchange for millions of dollars’ worth of emergency aid are threatening to shift the balance of power between the former empire and its ex-colonies, reimposing the kind of oversight that the islanders thought they had left behind when they gained autonomy within the Kingdom of the Netherlands in 2010.
 This week, Sint Maarten lawmakers filed a petition with a U.N. special rapporteur on racism accusing the Netherlands of “racial discrimination” and “violations of international rights.”

 The filing Tuesday, which seeks monitoring, documentation and action against alleged racist policies, comes two months after the Dutch government fell in a scandal involving the alleged racial profiling of benefits claimants in the Netherlands.

-The fundamental claim now: That the Dutch government is using the pandemic to turn back the clock on colonial rule.
+The fundamental claim now is that the Dutch government is using the pandemic to turn back the clock on colonial rule.

 “They are trying to take full control of our democracy,” said Grisha Heyliger-Marten, the senior member of the Sint Maarten parliament who helped lead the petition effort.
 “They have for far too long ran with the narrative that our people are corrupt and incompetent.”